Burnout Proof Logo

 2. Managing Others

-No matter their level in the organization, leaders typically have some managerial responsibility, so dialing in your skills managing others is important to do sooner rather than later.
-This includes things like defining projects, setting goals, giving feedback, managing conflict, monitoring performance, developing/mentoring/coaching staff, determining and executing hiring/terminations/promotions, etc. With more and more leadership responsibility, the number of people you directly manage typically shrinks and their needs as higher-level direct reports differ from those of more junior staff.
+No matter their level in the organization, leaders typically have some managerial responsibility.
+Part of being an effective leader is getting work done through others.
+This requires managerial skills.
+With more and more leadership responsibility, the number of people you directly manage typically shrinks and their needs as higher-level direct reports differ from those of more junior staff.
 It is important to adjust your managerial approach and hone your skills accordingly.

 3. Maintaining and Growing Discipline-Specific Knowledge

 As you progress in leadership responsibility, you’ll need to maintain and grow your discipline-specific knowledge.
-At lower levels of leadership, it might look like staying current on trends, methods, compliance/rules, etc. As you progress in responsibility, it often requires going from a narrow, highly-specific knowledge base to a broader one or to one that is more focused on the discipline within the context of risk and uncertainty.
+At lower levels of leadership, it might look like staying current on trends, methods, compliance/rules, etc. within your technical discipline.
+As you move higher in the org chart, it often requires you to move from a narrow, highly-specific knowledge base to a broader one or to one that is more focused on the discipline within the context of risk and uncertainty.
 For example, consider the financial knowledge base required for the finance manager for a business unit versus what the CFO needs to know.

 4. Setting Vision and Strategy